-There are some exciting web design trends for 2020 that all business owners and web designers should be aware of.
+There are some exciting & current web design trends in 2020 that all business owners and web designers should be aware of.
 While you don’t want to overdo it and fill your entire site with trendy elements, adding a few current looks will show site visitors that your site is current and that you understand modern business.
 Looking ahead at the coming year, you’ll find that it’s an exciting time for developing websites because of the amazing web design trends in 2020.

 1. Oversize Letters